 Let’s start with the easiest thing first, if you’re in a partnership there’s more opportunity to put more of your own money in on a collective basis.
 This is the easiest way to raise capital if you have it available to you.

 If your business is something smaller that doesn’t have huge startup costs, starting with your own money might be the best choice.
-Not only are you often able to get off the ground faster but there’s much less of a risk of reducing your ownership rights for exchange of money.
+Not only are you often able to get off the ground faster but there’s much less of a risk of reducing your ownership rights for the exchange of money.

 Ask Friends or Family

-That said, many businesses are very successful asking friends or family members to contribute to their business.
+That said, many businesses are very successful in asking friends or family members to contribute to their business.
 If you happen to be comfortable with asking and receiving money from them, then it could be a great choice.
 But you might want to consider getting a good contract in place.

 Borrow Money From a Bank

 But not everyone can get approved via the bank.
-Even if they are, sometimes you aren’t able to get as much money as you’d like to start off with.
+Even if they are, sometimes you aren’t able to get as much money as you’d like to start with.
 So, it’s possible to combine this with another method.

 Sell Equity in Your Company